Emergency Evacuation 101

 Notification systems range from SMS, email, overhead speakers, phone calls, etc. Two-way systems exist enabling safety professionals to send out the notification and receive responses from employees.
 Web applications and mobile applications exist which provide the ability for the company roster to be maintained and viewed.
 This can additionally be connected to the physical access control system or time and attendance system to identify employees onsite.
 It is recommended to have a system that collects real-time data during an emergency event that accounts for employees and visitors as safely evacuated when reaching the assembly area or mustering point.

-It is important to test the alarm and notification system periodically to ensure that it works properly.
+It is also important to test the alarm and notification system to ensure that it works properly.
 Having the alarm system fail during an actual emergency could have devastating effects.
-An EAP should include periodically scheduled test of the alarm and notification system so that it works appropriately during regularly scheduled drills
+An EAP should include periodically scheduled tests of the alarm and notification system so that it works appropriately during regularly scheduled drills

 What emergency phone numbers should be documented?